-- Communicating with financial institutions to clarify the scope of reporting involving thirdparty services (CIR Recommendation 8) and to foster mutual benefits of reporting (CIR Recommendation 12); - Carrying out ad-hoc information requests to financial institutions as appropriate, to complement the CIR reporting requirements (CIR Recommendation 10); - Encouraging financial institutions to coordinate on a sector-wide basis to produce a common picture for financial authorities on incidents at third-party service providers affecting multiple financial institutions via engagement with sector response frameworks (if applicable - see Section 4.4.2); - Encouraging service providers to give financial authorities access to the same or similar dashboards, portals etc. that their financial institution clients have access to so they can have real-time updates on incidents that may disrupt the provision of critical services to multiple financial institutions; - If the service provider has a pre-existing legal obligation to notify another authority outside the financial sector in the jurisdiction(s) where the incident occurs (e.g. a cybersecurity or data protection agency), or in other jurisdictions, the service provider could consent to or request that authority to share the notification with the financial authorities, or do so directly (if legally permissible); and
+- Communicating with financial institutions to clarify the scope of reporting involving thirdparty services (CIR Recommendation 8) and to foster mutual benefits of reporting (CIR Recommendation 12); - Carrying out ad-hoc information requests to financial institutions as appropriate, to complement the CIR reporting requirements (CIR Recommendation 10); - Encouraging financial institutions to coordinate on a sector-wide basis to produce a common picture for financial authorities on incidents at third-party service providers affecting multiple financial institutions via engagement with sector response frameworks (if applicable see Section 4.4.2); - Encouraging service providers to give financial authorities access to the same or similar dashboards, portals etc. that their financial institution clients have access to so they can have real-time updates on incidents that may disrupt the provision of critical services to multiple financial institutions; - If the service provider has a pre-existing legal obligation to notify another authority outside the financial sector in the jurisdiction(s) where the incident occurs (e.g. a cybersecurity or data protection agency), or in other jurisdictions, the service provider could consent to or request that authority to share the notification with the financial authorities, or do so directly (if legally permissible); and - Third-party service providers could also be encouraged to share information with their contacts at the financial authorities through any form of communication (formal or informal) that is effective, secure, and ensures confidentiality, in order to help financial authorities assess whether direct action by authorities is necessary (such as coordinated use of tools like liquidity assistance or market calming measures etc.) and to forestall actions that may impact financial instability.
+To ensure a resource-efficient risk-based approach, this direct sharing of information to authorities could be limited to financial sector critical service providers and systemic third-party dependencies; and incidents that could impact financial stability.
+Service providers may not be able to fully assess the financial sector-specific impact of a given incident affecting their services, but may be able to estimate it using proxy measures such as

-Additionally, some third-party service providers already may have incident reporting requirements to other government entities, which financial authorities can consider in terms of the need for their direct engagement with third-party service providers.
+45 Additionally, some third-party service providers already may have incident reporting requirements to other government entities, which financial authorities can consider in terms of the need for their direct engagement with third-party service providers.